 Having trouble getting motivated?
-Invest in a cute workout wardrobe to inspire you, put on some deodorant like Dove’s Intensive Renew Deo Dry Serum Collagen + Vitamin B3 to boost your confidence, then turn Zumba into Zoom-ba with a group of friends.
+Invest in a cute workout wardrobe to inspire you, then turn into Zoom-ba with a group of friends.
 Not in the mood for a half-hour sesh?
 Just do two minutes!
 James Clear, author of the bestselling book Atomic Habits, says this keeps you from taking an all-or-nothing approach to working out and trains you to simply show up each day.

 3. Get 7 to 9 hours of sleep a night.

 Getting enough restorative sleep doesn’t just make you feel more alert, but it also puts you in a better mood.
 Commit to a sleep schedule and come up with a pre-bedtime routine that’s conducive to getting some good shuteye: no more caffeine seven hours before bed and no gadgets at least half an hour before lights out.
 Change your beddings regularly, too—according to the U.S. Sleep Foundation, the smell of freshly laundered sheets may help improve sleep quality.
 And, as much as possible, don’t in bed—you want your brain to associate that sacred space with sleep, not work!

 Just as working out comes in different forms, so does self-care.
 Healthy lifestyle tips can encompass a hobby like painting or putting together a 1,000-piece jigsaw puzzle, or it can be simply taking the time to pamper yourself.
 Something as simple as cleansing your face with mindfulness can do wonders for your well-being (and complexion).
 Try Dove Facial Cleansing Mousse Moisture Care, which comes in a bouncy mousse formula and gently nourishing your skin.